wjtk4444/eso-addons/Teleport/readme-template.md

 > `/tp @@prettylongnameXXX69240_GAMER_69420XXX Hakkvild's High Hall`

 > every time you want to visit your friends house.
-So simple, so elegant, I'm never using in-game menus again!
+So simple, so elegant!
+I'm never using in-game menus again!

 First - you could probably just do `/tp @pretty hakk`, but if there are name conflicts or that player is not online and in your party / friends / guild, or you still consider it too much writing - there's aliases.